RayyanPanja/vue-chat-bot/README.md

-# vue-chat-bot
+# vue-ai-chat-bot

-`vue-chat-bot` is a configurable, AI-powered chat window component designed to help integrate a chat assistant into any Vue 3 project.
+`vue-ai-chat-bot` is a configurable, AI-powered chat window component designed to help integrate a chat assistant into any Vue 3 project.
 This package is flexible, customizable, and easy to use, providing a smooth user experience for interactive chats.

 ## Features